vahidarya14/Redmask.Taghelpers/README.md

 # taghelpers
-do not forget to download wwwroot from repository and add to your projet
+do not forget to download wwwroot from repository and add to your project

   ## imageChooser
   ```html